Creator / Walter Moers

 - Ass Shove: Pelping, which involves a longish, thin animal (fish, eel)

-- Esperanto, the Universal Language: Mocked with Pimperanto ("pimpern" = to shag).
+- Esperanto, the Universal Language: Mocked with Pimperanto ("pimpern" means "to shag").

 - Everything's Better with Penguins: One short story starts with a German "white trash" guy watching TV.
 Then, someone rings his door, and when he opens, a hoard of penguins enters, starts a party.
 When he demands to know what this is all about, they show him that today's "international penguin's day".
 He's happy with that and joins the party.